Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 Where I found out about the of algorithm (secondary source): https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math
-- Excellent explanation of algorithm by Jonathan Hsiao.
+- Excellent explanation of the algorithm by Jonathan Hsiao.
-I followed how he described it for use of porting it into my project.
+I followed how he described it for use in porting it into my project.

 Original Source of algorithm (secondary source - where Jonathan found it out): http://jsfiddle.net/subskybox/r4mSF/